What is GDPR and how will it affect contest campaigns?

 It must be able to be withdrawn, the individual must be able to withdraw their consent at any time where the consent has been provided for purposes other than the running of the contest.

-Incorrect, as this is the condition of entry to the contest and the individual cannot enter the contest without also agreeing to be included on a marketing list which is not related to the specific contest.
+Incorrect, as this is the condition of entry to the contest or award and the individual cannot enter without also agreeing to be included on a marketing list which is not related to the specific contest.
 This is seen as a penalty for refusal.

 Correct, as the acceptance to join the marketing list is separate from entering the contest.
 The tick box for the marketing list is also not selected by default which means the individual needs to take a positive action in order to opt-in.